-All individuals within the college community, i.e., students, staff, faculty, and administrators have a responsibility to report acts of ahzing.
+All individuals within the college community, i.e., students, staff, faculty, and administrators have a responsibility to report acts of hazing.
+A reporting form can be found in the Student Life section of the official college website under the Campus Security page.